 In an increasingly global world, practical experience and knowledge of international law and other nations' legal systems and cultures is increasingly indispensable for lawyers, legal scholars and law students alike.

-Recognizing this dynamic trend, UNC School of Law offers various opportunities for its students and law students from other countries, to gain exposure to international law and the legal systems and cultures of other nations through its six international exchange partner sites and summer study abroad programs.
+Recognizing this dynamic trend, UNC School of Law offers various opportunities for its students and law students from other countries, to gain exposure to international law and the legal systems and cultures of other nations through its eleven different international semester and summer exchange partner sites.
+UNC law students can also participate in a wide variety of ABA-approved summer study abroad programs.

 International Courses offered at UNC School of Law